gschloegel/Course_Fallstudie_scRNA-Seq-with-Seurat/fallstudie.md

 #### Cluster the cells

 A graph based clustering approach is used for the identified relevant PCs.
 As we do not know a priory how many clusters/cell type we will find this is a sensible approach.
 The clusters are displayed using the UMAP non linear dimension reduction.

 #### finding differentially expressed features

 Finally we want to identify the clusters.
 We use VlnPlot to see in which cluster the genes with the highest loadings are expressed.
 Additionally the genes with the highest fold change for each cluster are calculated.
 With additional information about the cell types expected in the sample the clusters can be assigned to cell types.

-### Assess reproducibility of code
+#### Assess reproducibility of code

 cite Sandve 2013
 The rules form the Article are used to assess how easy the code can be reproduced and reused.

-### Analysis on own dataset

-cite source of dataset

-A new dataset was introduced to test the possibility to reuse the code.

 ## Results

+????
+Plots oder Figures können wir hier nicht reinstellen oder??????

-### von meinem Word > nachdem du einiges geändert hast und ich da noch nicht ganz durchblicke würde ich vorschlagen du ergänzt da noch was du magst zu dem was du geschrieben hast...und den Rest geben wir weg
+### das von meinem Word > nachdem du einiges geändert hast und ich da noch nicht ganz durchblicke würde ich vorschlagen du ergänzt da noch was du magst zu dem was du geschrieben hast...und den Rest geben wir weg

 The Seurat workflow analyses a dataset of Peripheral Blood Mononuclear Cells (PBMCs) from 10X Genomics and consists out of 2700 single cell data sequenced with Illumina's NextSeq 500.
 Setting up the Seurat objects begins with reading in the data with the data from the Cell ranger pipeline from 10 genomics.
 CellRanger is an analysis pipeline that processes single-cell data to align reads, generate feature barcode matrices, performs clustering and other secondary analysis.
 The output is an UMI (Unique Molecular Identifier) count matrix.
 UMIs are short sequences that are added to DNA sequences to uniquely identify the DNA molecule.
 The values in the matrix represent the number of molecules for each feature (gene, row) detected in each cell (column).
 The Count Matrix is used to create the Seurat object, which contains both the data and the analyses (e.g., PCA, clustering results), for a data set.